xivlogs/nari/README.md

 ## Contributing

 Anyone can contribute, so long as contributions are keeping with the goals of the project.
-PRs are welcome, but make sure your code lints (with `pylint`) and has 3.7-style annotations.
+PRs are welcome, but make sure your code lints (with `pylint`) and has appropriate type annotations.
 To view the docs locally or lint the project, run `pip install .[docs]` or `pip install .[dev]` and run either `pdoc --html -f -o docs nari` or `pylint nari`